Advancing Faith, Freedom, and Free Enterprise for Human Flourishing

 The Free Enterprise Forum brings together accomplished entrepreneurs, investors, executives, and scholars to explore how freer markets drive innovation, growth, and opportunity.
 The Forum offers practical insight into principled leadership, disciplined capital allocation, and thoughtful risk-taking that support resilient organizations and long-term value creation, while advancing economic freedom in service of human flourishing.

-Fellows
+Faculty Fellows Program

-The Fellows Program advances free enterprise education by supporting faculty in teaching, research, and curriculum development in business.
+The Faculty Fellows Program advances free enterprise education by supporting faculty in teaching, research, and curriculum development in business.
 Through this initiative, faculty are recognized as Beasley Research Fellows or Beasley Teaching Fellows, receiving awards to pursue innovative projects that foster thought leadership and enhance the integration of free enterprise principles into academic programs.

 Small Business Advocacy

-Celebrates and champions the small business leaders who power our economy through innovation, resilience and local impact, while amplifying their voices and advancing the principles of free enterprise.
+Celebrates and champions the small business leaders who power our economy through innovation, resilience, and local impact, while amplifying their voices and advancing the principles of free enterprise.
 Watch the Small Business Appreciation Week Recap.

 Free Enterprise Research Guide